Home

 Phasetone PT-1000 Phasetone PT-1000

 Another one of those rarities.
 I have seen this one, marketed under another brand, on Ebay once and it went for far less money than the Ibanez brands.
 I should've bought it.
-I found this one on a local auction page, reported broken, for some 45 Euro's with the specific request not to bid, be the hiighest bidder, and then start bargaining.
+I found this one on a local auction page, reported broken, for some 45 Euro's with the specific request not to bid, become the highest bidder, and then start bargaining to lower the price.
 One of the previous owners switched polarity on his power supply and destoyed all (3) OpAmps.
 Therefore the thing was fixed in a few minutes.
 However the lever of the side switch is broken off and I'm still trying to get a new one.
-Furthermore someone has drilled a hole in the front (partiallyy through the label, for (I guess) the addition of an adapter socket.
+Furthermore someone has drilled a hole in the front (partially through the label, for (I guess) the addition of an adapter socket.

 Phasetone II/707